mattesanna017/Text-Editor-W19/README.md

 ## Description

-As you have progressed through this course, you have put together a number of impressive projects that you can show off to potential employers.
-This project is no exception; in fact, it features some of the most impressive expressions of the concepts you have learned so far.
+ This project features some of the most impressive basic programming concepts in order to build a Text Editor that runs in the browser.

-Your task is to build a text editor that runs in the browser.
  The app will be a single-page application that meets the PWA criteria.
 Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.

-To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
-You will use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
+To build this text editor, developers will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
+Developers will use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).
+Developer should deploy this full-stack application to Heroku.

 ## Table of Contents